Learn how to set up DIY housing for baby chicks and ducks. What you need, what you should avoid, and everything else in between.

 Normally I just keep all my little chicks in a large box using our plastic waterer and feeder found on Amazon.
 Baby chicks are delicate dainty creatures that sip their water and nibble their food.

-My Foolproof Housing System for Baby Chick and Ducks
+DIY Foolproof Housing System for Baby Chick and Ducks

-If I have not said it before, Hubs is my hero and more often than not when I ask for the impossible he pulls through with amazing speed.
+If I have not said it before, Hubby is my hero and more often than not when I ask for the impossible he pulls through with amazing speed.
 In this case, I asked for a bigger box with lower sides so I could get in and out easier.

 Setting up Water for Baby Chicks and Ducks